Make your home safer for kids

 Bathrooms

-Never, under any circumstance, leave a child alone in the bathtub – According to The American Academy of Pediatrics, babies can drown in as little as just one or two inches of water.
+• Always supervise bath time.
+Never, under any circumstance, leave a child alone in the bathtub.
+According to The American Academy of Pediatrics, babies can drown in as little as just one or two inches of water.
 It can happen silently and within seconds.
 Always stay with your child during a bath.

-Install toilet locks – This will prevent children from flushing foreign objects down the toilet and causing damage to your toilet/pipes or flooding your bathroom.
+• Install toilet locks.
+This will prevent children from flushing foreign objects down the toilet, causing damage to your toilet and pipes or flooding your bathroom.
 More specifically, toilet seat locks will help refrain your child from opening the lid in any circumstance.

-Store all chemicals – like medication or cleaning supplies in a locked cabinet or somewhere high-up so your child isn’t exposed to potential poisoning.
+• Lock up all chemicals.
+Like medication, store cleaning supplies in a locked cabinet or somewhere high-up so your child isn’t exposed to potential poisoning.
 According to the Environmental Protection Agency, 1 million poisoning incidents occur each year in children six years and younger, with 90% occurring in the home.

 Backyard